-Bland, a Republican, was the representative for Indiana's 2nd congressional district from 1917 to 1923.
+Bland was the representative for Indiana’s 2nd congressional district and was a Republican.
+He served from 1917 to 1923.

 From Apr 1917 to Mar 1923, Bland missed 293 of 966 roll call votes, which is 30.3%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.